thiagosaife/utilities/README.md

 const shuffled = utils.shuffleItems(fruits);
 ```

-## Reduce an array of object to the desired key
+## Reduce an array of object to one with just containing the desired keys
 This function reduces an array of objects, keeping just the keys specified as an a array, in the keysToKeep parameter.
 ```
 const keysToKeep = ['doors', 'tires', 'engine'];